-PLACES 2026 | Host Community Proposal
+PLACES 2027 | Host Community Proposal

 Our vision for PLACES includes unique venues, interactive workshops, and many opportunities for attendees to network and engage in the local community.
-Because the content is place-based, the host community is, by nature, much more than just a facility; your organization would be an integral partner in planning a rich and dynamic experience for conference-goers and visitors to your downtown!
+Because the content is place-based, the host community is, by nature, much more than just a facility; your organization would be an integral partner in planning and executing a rich and dynamic experience for conference-goers and visitors to your downtown!

-If any of these topics sparks your creativity, we encourage you to share your ideas within this proposal.
 Learn more about hosting a successful PLACES conference below, or jump to key sections:

-Conference Overview | Requirements & Responsibilities | Selection & Submission
+Conference Overview | Requirements & Responsibilities | Application Process & Submission

-Applications are due on August 10, 2025.
+Applications are due on August 19, 2026.

 Conference Overview